ShaunCurtis/Blazr.ModalDialog/readme.md

 ### ModalDialogBase

-`ModalDialogBase` implements the boilerplate plate code for modal dialog component.
+`ModalDialogBase` implements the boilerplate code for modal dialog components.

-It creates an instance of `ModalDialogContext` and sets the callback in `SetParametersAsync` rather that in `OnInitialized` to ensure it isn't overridden by inheriting classes.
+It creates an instance of `ModalDialogContext` and sets the callback in `SetParametersAsync`: this ensures inheriting classes don't override it.

 ```csharp
 public abstract class ModalDialogBase : ComponentBase